hyperupcall/dotfiles/docs/installation-unix.md

 The `bootstrap.sh` script performs the following steps:

 - Installs Homebrew on macOS
-- Installs cURL, Git and Neovim
+- Installs cURL, Git and Vim
 - Clones `hyperupcall/dotfiles` to `~/.dotfiles`
 - Symlinks scripts to `~/scripts`
-- Creates a `~/.bootstrap/bootstrap-out.sh`; sourcing it does the following:
+- Creates a `~/.bootstrap/bootstrap-out.sh`.
+Sourcing it:
   - Sets `NAME`, `EMAIL`, `EDITOR`, and `VISUAL`
-  - Appends `$HOME/.dotfiles/.data/bin` to `PATH`
+  - Prepends `$HOME/.dotfiles/.data/bin` to `PATH`
   - Sources `~/.dotfiles/os-unix/data/xdg.sh`, if it exists

 ## Next Steps